 Disadvantages, Cons, Problems, Limitations, and Concerns for the Pelonis Electric Radiator Heater, 7 Fin, Oil-Filled, #HO-0260

 However, some might not be as forgiving.
 So turn the thermostat fully left and fully right before you buy.
 Listen to it while it clicks.
-Unless the store you’re in is very cold, this will actuate the thermostat contacts, allowing you to hear how loud this clicking sound will be if you take the heater home.
+Unless the store you’re in is very cold, this will actuate the thermostat contacts.
+So you can hear how loud this clicking sound will be if you take the heater home.

 It’s easily moved around via its pulling handle, without fear of burning our fingers.
 We found the Pelonis™ simple to clean.
 When it’s cold, just wipe around and between the fins every month or two, to remove dust and minimize start-up odors in the fall.